 Lukashenka doesn’t know what to do with the country.
 Meantime, Belarus expects a new perestroika.

-The leader of For Freedom movement spoke to Belsat TV about the “election campaign” and prospects for changes.
+The leader of For Freedom movement spoke to Belsat TV about the “election campaign” and prospects for changes.- How do you assess the current election campaign?

 - We haven’t had real elections in the country for 20 years, and we know why.
 I won’t recognize the election until we count votes together.
 We haven’t been included in election commissions, so it wouldn’t hard to recognize the election.
 This year’s campaign is especially sad.
 It’s neither fish nor fowl.
 The authorities, society and opposition regard it in this way.